oohg/doc/english/How_to_Configure_and_Use.md

 ```
 compile myApp [options]
 ```
+4. myApp must be a .prg file with or without the extension.
-4. Available options are (options must be separated by spaces, / can be replaced by -):
+5. Available options are (options must be separated by spaces, / can be replaced by -):
 * /P | to create a preprocessor's output file (.ppo file).
 * /C | create a console or mixed mode app.
 * /D | to include Harbour's debugger in your app.